 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 If you’re anything like me, your calves are tight all the time.
-“But I practice so much yoga!”
-I say, incredulous at the fact that my calves keep me up at night with cramps, even though I make stretching a priority.
-So how is this possible?
-Tight ankles and overuse.
+“But I practice so much yoga!” you might say, incredulous that your calves could keep you up at night with cramps, even though you make stretching a priority.
+How is this even possible?